 What if I am the victim of an act of bias?

-The University of Oregon takes acts of bias seriously and wants to ensure you have the resources available to you.
-If you believe you’ve been a victim of an act of bias, contact the Bias Education and Response Team at 541-346-3216, email@example.com, or submit a bias report.
+The University of Oregon takes responding to acts of bias seriously and wants to ensure you have the resources available to you.
+If you believe you’ve been a victim of an act of bias, please submit a report to the Office of Investigations and Civil Rights Compliance.
+Students seeking additional support can contact the Assistant Dean of Students and Director of Multicultural and Identity-Based Support Services at 541-346-3216 or email@example.com.

 Can I speak to a confidential UO employee if I have experienced sexual assault, dating or domestic violence, stalking, or sexual harassment?